sandeepkumaar/learn-reactjs/README.md

 Lets look at this later on how to handle such conditions.

 ## Every Route is assumed to have child routes
+/topics
+/topics/math
+/topics/eng

+All the above urls says, Topic component having Child components which are rendered based on url.
+This is handled automatically.
+Assuming every *route component* may have *child routes*

+when
+/topics/math/asf/asdf
+Will still render the `Maths` component.
+This should ideally
+- not render the Maths component
+- Display a `resource not found message`

+Having `exact` on all child routes will makes sure that some arbitrary url starting with `topics/math` will render `math` component

+In otherwords, `exact` says the component will not have *child routes* or routes that would follow.
+When react finds it will not look into the nested elements for path match.
+The Router wont render/avoid even if the Component is declared with child routes.